 It was a family reunion under the worst circumstances.

-Kerry, the granddaughter cared for Bill inside her own mother’s house in Shortsville, all the while feeling conflicted that Cathy had to see him in his current condition.
+Kelly, the granddaughter, cared for Vishneski inside her own mother’s house in Shortsville, all the while feeling conflicted that Goodall had to see him in his current condition.

 A hospice nurse arrived a half-hour later.
-She and Kerry both noticed nearly four to five layers of worn-out bandages were unwrapped from around his right foot and leg.
+She and Kelly both noticed nearly four to five layers of worn-out bandages were wrapped from around his right foot and leg.

-After laying him in an open bed, their first task was “taking them off to see what they were hiding,” according to Cathy – only to uncover yet another ill-timed surprise.
+After laying him in an open bed, their first task was “taking them off to see what they were hiding,” Goodall recalled – only to uncover yet another ill-timed surprise.

 “It rotted.
 He had an infection and they never took care of it.
-When you’re a diabetic, you have to have the proper medications and you have to have the proper circulation, and obviously, he had neither,” she mentioned.
+When you’re a diabetic, you have to have the proper medications and need the proper circulation, and obviously, he had neither,” Lee explained.

-The diabetic care problem has been a well-recorded one, even for Bill at Elm Manor.
+The diabetic care problem has been a well-recorded one, even for Vishneski and his short time at Elm Manor.

-Toni shared that when he entered Elm Manor back in January at the start of this year for an initial short-term therapy visit, his diabetic medications were not in order, but only after reading his discharge papers.
+Lee shared that when he entered Elm Manor back in January at the start of 2020 for an initial short-term therapy visit.
+She found-out that his diabetic medications were not in order, but only after reading the discharge papers.

 “I could tell you the first time he went to Elm Manor when he came back to me, they could not control his diabetes.
 Within three days of me having him home, his diabetes was back in check the way it should be.
-When back at home, the VA had to send me chewable tablets, because the sugar would go down instead of up.
+The Veterans Health Association had to send me chewable tablets because the sugar would go down instead of up.
 He would have to have tablets in case it got too low,” Lee said.

-While the nurse and Kerry unwrapped the worn-out gauzes, Toni came to tears and even cried.
+While the nurse and Kelly unwrapped the worn-out gauzes, Lee came to tears and even cried.

 “I cried.
 You don’t see something like that on somebody.
 If you start to see any type of wound on any type of diabetic, you get it treated immediately.
 When he got to Kathy’s house for hospice, the nurse didn’t even dare take the bandage off of the other side because it was so far into his foot, which means he had had no care,” she expressed.

-Kerry still remembers the hospice nurse’s reaction to unearthing this shocking revelation alongside the rest of them.
+Kelly still remembers the hospice nurse’s reaction to unearthing this shocking revelation alongside the rest of his family.

-“She was shaking her head and the smell was overwhelming from the foot wounds,” Kelly recalled.
+“She was shaking her head and the smell was overwhelming from the foot wounds,” Kelly said.

 Even when F.F.
-Thompson released Bill into their hospice care at home, they did not notify Pauline or anyone else about his rotting foot and soring wounds even though he was in their care for several days.
+Thompson released Vishneski into their hospice care at home, they didn’t notify Sowa or anyone else about his rotting foot and soring wounds even though he was in their care for several days.

-“We were wondering why the hospital hadn’t changed his bandages were figuring those bandages were from Elm Manor, so he was in the hospital the two or three days and looks like they did nothing.
-No one was even given them a sponge bath or wiping him or putting powder nothing, clearly not,” Goodall claimed.
+“We were wondering why the hospital hadn’t changed his bandages and we’re figuring those bandages were from Elm Manor.
+He was in the hospital for two or three days and looks like they did nothing.
+No one was even giving him a sponge bath or wiping him or putting powder, nothing, clearly not,” Goodall claimed.

 Eventually the hospice nurse left later that Friday.
-Kerry and her cousin, who is a certified CNA gave Bill a thorough bath, washing him from head to toe and found more sores, some that were still raw.
+Kelly and her cousin, who is a certified CNA that gave him a thorough bath, washed him from head to toe and found more sores – some that were still raw.

-“After that hospice nurse left when they went to give him a sponge bath, and we didn’t take pictures of it, but underneath his belly, they call it a belly apron – a fat roll.
+“After the hospice nurse left when they went to give him a sponge bath, and we didn’t take pictures of it, but underneath his belly, they call it a belly apron – a fat roll.
 It was all raw under there.
-It was totally disgusting,” Goodall remembered.
+It was totally disgusting,” Goodall said.

-Caring for Bill became an unforgettably graphic family affair.
-For Kerry, it truly manifested as a horrific sight to behold, especially for her own mother to bear as well.
+Caring for Vishneski became an unforgettably graphic family affair.
+For Kelly, it truly manifested as a horrific sight to behold, especially for her own mother to bear as well.